ohlab/GRiD/README.md

 The comprehensive GRiD database consists of 32,819 representative bacteria genomes and can be obtained from ftp://ftp.jax.org/ohlab/Index/.

 However, we provided environment-specific database that was created using microbes mostly found in a specific microbial niche.
 This can be retrieved from **ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/**.
-For instance, if you are analyzing stool samples, it is advisable to download stool database `ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/stool_microbes.tar.gz`.
+For instance, if you are analyzing stool samples, it is advisable to download the stool database `ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/stool_microbes.tar.gz`.

 # INSTALLATION
 The easiest way to install GRiD is through miniconda which resolves all required dependencies.